Publications we have featured in:

 HELSINKI — For most children with a tree nut allergy, other nuts and seeds can be introduced into the diet, with challenges and supervision, particularly when they are younger, results from the prospective…

-Peanut allergy and the skin: Q&A with Dr. Helen Brough:
+Peanut allergy and the skin: Q&A with Professor Helen Brough:

 The skin may hold the answer as to why some children develop peanut allergies before they’ve even eaten a single peanut, suggests new research.